sschueth/mvc-basketball/README.md

 4. Free Throws: FTf

 ### Moneyline NN
-MLP Classifier Neural Network with two hidden layers consisting of 20 nuerons each using the logistic activation function.
+MLP Classifier Neural Network with two hidden layers consisting of 20 nuerons each using the logistic activation function outputting a predicted winner.

 Inputs:
 * Home Team Shooting (for)